rayylin/Material-Planning-/README.md

 # Production-Planning

-Case Situation: We cooperate with a animal food manufacturer, and they have limited storage space and is trying to maintain minimun inventort on-hand.
+Case Situation: We cooperate with an animal food manufacturer, and they have limited storage space and are trying to maintain minimal inventory on hand.
 So our task is to build a model for them to calculate when should they issue purchase orders.

 #Process data
 "Process": Process name
-"Prerequisite": processed needed to be done before starting this process "Duration": How many days this task takes
+"Prerequisite": processes needed to be done before starting this process "Duration": How many days this task takes

 For example